rizavelioglu/challenge-aido_RL-IL/README.md

 ![](tutorials/images/diagram.png)

 ## Installation/Requirements
+Follow the installation steps explained in [this GitHub repository](https://github.com/duckietown/gym-duckietown#installation), which is the official repository of the simulator used at the competition.

+**Note:** You do not need to install anything on your local PC to use the notebook on Colab!
+That means, without any installation you can train both networks: The RL agent and the IL agent, which at the end yields a self-driving agent!
+Therefore, you would only need to install the required packages to your local PC if you want to evaluate, visualize how the trained agents work.

+## More info on the repository
 #### Who can use this repository?
 This repository can be used by anyone who would like to ground his/her knowledge in `Reinforcement Learning`, `Imitation Learning`, `PyTorch`, `Tensorflow`, `Keras`, and `Self-Driving Cars`.